 She says that the lawyer attempted to kiss her, suggested that they spend more time together and called her “baby”, despite her rejection of his advances.
 The lawyer works as general counsel for the NARAS in addition to his position at his firm.
 The suspended CEO says that she was trying to change a “boys’ club” mentality and faced sex discrimination in return.

 Even prominent executives and well-paid professionals may have to deal with harassment, retaliation and workplace discrimination.
-Affected employees may seek Boca Raton, Florida, sexual harassment legal assistance to help them pursue justice and accountability.
+Affected employees may seek South Florida sexual harassment legal assistance to help them pursue justice and accountability.